lorenamelos/RAGQuest/README.md

 ## 🔑 API Key

-To use the **OpenAI API** for language generation tasks, you need to set your OpenAI API key as a Streamlit secret.
-Follow these steps:

-- Obtain an API key from OpenAI.
-- Add your API key as a secret using the Streamlit CLI:
+For this project is necessary that you have an **OpenAI API** for language generation tasks.
+You may find more instructions here: [Developer quickstart](https://platform.openai.com/docs/quickstart)

 ## My Profile